 - We can use camel casing for variable declaration.

-- Variable name can not be same as reserved keywords.
+- The variable name can not be same as reserved keywords.

 Important prefix for VBScript variable or UFT variable: Hungarian notation:

 Hungarian notation is naming convention frequently used in VBScript or UFT during framework development.
-Here we attach a datatype information as a prefix along with the variable name.
+Here we attach datatype information as a prefix along with the variable name.
 A data type prefix can tell the programmer what type of data the coder intend to use for the variable.

 boolIsSelected- It denotes that boolIsSelected is a variable of type boolean.